shoebham/shoebham.github.io/events/2023/README.md

 # 2023 Plan

 Still haven't figured out stuff that I want to do.
-There's so many things I don't know about, I don't know what I want to do.
+There's so many things I don't know about.
-I want to learn more about the world, I want to learn more about myself.
+I want to learn more about the world & myself.

 For now my plan for 2023 includes
 - Figure out life & stuff [this is the most complex]
 - Write more
 - Read more